sigstore/fulcio/docs/security-model.md

 Fulcio assumes that a valid OIDC token is a sufficient "proof of ownership" of an email address.

-To mitigate against this, Fulcio uses a transparency log to help protect against OIDC compromise.
-This means:
+To mitigate against OIDC compromise, Fulcio appends certificates to an immutable, append-only cryptographically verifiable transparency log.

 - Fulcio MUST publish all certificates to the log.
 - Clients MUST NOT trust certificates that are not in the log.

-As a result users can detect any mis-issued certificates.
+As a result users can detect any mis-issued certificates, either due to the CA acting maliciously or a compromised OIDC identity provider.

-Combined with `rekor's` signature transparency, artifacts signed with compromised accounts can be identified.
+Combined with [Rekor's](https://github.com/sigstore/rekor) signature transparency, artifacts signed with compromised accounts can be identified.

 ## Revocation, Rotation and Expiry

+Fulcio is designed to avoid the need for revocation of certificates.
+The Sigstore ecosystem is designed to avoid the need for maintainers to frequently re-sign artifacts.

 ### Long-term Certificates

 These certificates are typically valid for years.
-All old code must be re-signed with a new cert before an old cert expires.
-Typically this works with long deprecation periods, dual-signing and planned rotations.
+All artifacts must be re-signed with a new certficate before an old certificate expires.
+Typically this requires long deprecation periods, dual-signing and planned rotations.

 There are a couple problems with this approach:

-1. It assumes users can keep acess to private keys and keep them secret over long periods of time
+1. It requires that users can maintain access to private keys and keep them secure over long periods of time.
-2. Revocation is hard and doesn't work well
+2. Revocation doesn't scale well.

 ### Fulcio's Model